-According to a survey by Life Happens, half of working Americans couldn’t make it a month before financial difficulties would set in if they weren’t able to earn a paycheck.
+According to a survey by Life Happens, 7 in 10 working Americans wouldn’t be able to make it a month before experiencing financial difficulties if they weren’t able to earn a paycheck.
 Disability insurance is designed to help you make ends meet when your paychecks aren’t coming in, and helps you cover things like your mortgage, credit card bills and car payments.

-- The Bread Winner – If you work outside the home earning a living for your family, disability insurance can go a long way to protect your earning potential.
-If you became sick or got injured and couldn’t work for an extended period of time, your livelihood could be in jeopardy without a temporary supplement to your income.
-Disability insurance is designed to fill that gap for you so that you can focus on what’s most important: getting well.
+If you work outside the home earning a living for your family, disability insurance can go a long way to protect your earning potential.
+If you become sick or get injured and can’t work for an extended period of time, your livelihood could be in jeopardy.
+Disability insurance is designed to fill that gap so you can focus on what’s most important: getting well.

-- The Heavy Lifter – If you work in a field that requires a lot of physical labor, like construction, nursing, or even physical therapy, you are expected to be on your feet day in and day out.
-If you were unable to lift, walk or stand, you may benefit from individual disability insurance, even if your company offers a group plan.
+If you work in a field that requires a lot of physical labor, like construction, nursing or physical therapy, and are expected to be on your feet day in and day out, you need disability insurance, even if your company offers a group plan.
+Individual disability insurance can provide financial support beyond your company’s workers’ compensation plan if you are suddenly unable to lift, walk or stand.
 Coverage picks up where other policies leave off so that you don’t have to dip into your savings to pay your bills while you are laid up.

-- The Parent – If you have minor children at home, and they depend on your income, you may want to consider disability insurance.
+If you have minor children at home who depend on your income, you may want to consider disability insurance.
+Because even if you are sick or injured, you still need to care for your family.
 This coverage is designed to provide funds if you are unable to perform your job.
-You still need to care for your family if you are sick or injured, so make sure you have a plan in place in case the worst happens.

-- The Previously Injured – If you have struggled with recurring issues, from back problems to other nagging injuries, disability insurance can act as a safety net if you are down for the count for an extended period of time.
-If you struggle with ongoing medical needs, you know that you are more likely to have an injury in the future.
+If you struggle with recurring issues like back problems or nagging injuries, disability insurance can act as a safety net when you’re out of work for an extended period of time due to medical concerns.
 Protect your paycheck while you are rehabbing your injury.

-Your bills don’t stop when you are injured.
-You are likely still responsible for your mortgage, credit card bills and car payments.
-Ensure you are able to cover your responsibilities, even if you can’t make it to work for a period of time.
-Your Farm Bureau agent can help you find the right coverage that meets the needs of you and your family.
+Your bills don’t stop when you’re injured.
+Make sure you’re able to cover your responsibilities, even if you can’t make it to work for a period of time.
+Your Farm Bureau agent can help you find the right disability coverage that meets your needs.